A Blockchain App Architecture

 Why develop a game of checkers?

-This design project will evolve in stages as you learn more about the Cosmos SDK.
-You will better understand and experience how the Cosmos SDK improves your productivity by handling the boilerplate as you progress through the sections and explore what the boilerplate does.
+This design project is meant to get you thinking and will evolve in stages as you learn more about Cosmos SDK concepts.
+You will better understand and experience how the Cosmos SDK improves your productivity by handling the boilerplate as you progress your design through the following sections and explore what the boilerplate does.

 This is meant as a design exercise.
-If you want to go from the design phase to the implementation phase, head to Run Your Own Cosmos Chain.
+If you want to go from the design phase to the implementation phase, head to Run Your Own Cosmos Chain, which is a completely separate exercise.

 # The setup